mkoush1/tedt-edu/README.md

 - GET /api/supervisors/dashboard - Get supervisor dashboard data
 - POST /api/supervisors/create-course - Create new course

+### Writing Assessment Endpoints
+- POST /api/writing-assessment/evaluate - Evaluate a writing submission

+### CEFR Assessment Endpoints
+- GET /api/cefr/assessment/:level/:language/:skill - Get assessment data
+- POST /api/cefr/evaluate/:level/:language/:skill - Evaluate assessment submission

+## AI Writing Assessment

+The system includes an AI-powered writing assessment that evaluates written responses based on five academic criteria:

+1. Coherence and Clarity
+2. Organization and Structure
+3. Focus and Content Development
+4. Vocabulary and Word Choice
+5. Grammar and Conventions

+Each criterion is evaluated on a scale of 1-10, with detailed feedback provided.
+The overall score is calculated as a percentage.

+For more details, see [AI Writing Assessment Documentation](docs/ai-writing-assessment.md).

+## CEFR Language Assessment

+The CEFR Language Assessment Package provides comprehensive tools for evaluating language proficiency across all six CEFR levels:

+- **A1 & A2**: Basic language user
+- **B1 & B2**: Independent language user
+- **C1 & C2**: Proficient language user

+Assessment materials are provided for all four language skills (reading, writing, listening, speaking), with detailed rubrics and evaluation criteria for each level.

 ## Contributing

 1. Fork the repository